USPTO Examiner RUTZ JARED IAN - Art Unit 2135

 Office Action Patterns

-On average, applications examined by RUTZ, JARED IAN receive 1.58 office actions before reaching final disposition.
-This places the examiner in the 41% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by RUTZ, JARED IAN receive 1.38 office actions before reaching final disposition.
+This places the examiner in the 21% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by RUTZ, JARED IAN is 38 months.
-This places the examiner in the 12% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by RUTZ, JARED IAN is 35 months.
+This places the examiner in the 39% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness